Compare offerings and share your lists with others.

 Learn basic qualitative vegetation sampling methods that you'll use to analyze plant associations at all field sites.
 You will be expected to maintain a detailed field journal, which will constitute a significant part of your work and be used to assess field skills.
 This program also offers opportunities to learn scientific approaches to representing plants through observational drawing, botanical illustration workshops, illustration assignments, and field trips.
 Participants will study the history of botanical illustration and develop skills in black and white illustration (pen and ink) and color illustration (watercolors) techniques.

-The one-day field trips and a multi-day field trip to the Columbia Gorge are critical to the work of the program and participation in these activities is required.
+The one-day field trips (tentatively May 7 and May 28) and a multi-day field trip (April 20-23) to the Columbia Gorge are critical to the work of the program and participation in these activities is required.
 During and after the field trips, students will apply their taxonomy, drawing, and illustration skills in exercises and entries in their field journal/sketchbooks.
 Each student will create a portfolio of work reflecting their ability to work in different media to picture plants.

 This offering will prepare you for careers and advanced study in: